pryley/site-reviews/readme.txt

 ## Changelog

+= 5.9.0 (2021-04-24) =

+- Added a "Compatibility Issues" section to the Help page to document incompatible plugins along with possible workarounds.
+- Added a "terms" option to the shortcodes which allow you to only display reviews where the terms field was accepted in the form.
+All reviews that were submitted before this update will have their terms set as accepted.
+- Fixed database foreign table constraints
+- Fixed settings tabs on touch devices
+- Improved the Tools page

 = 5.8.5 (2021-04-17) =

 - Fixed anonymous reviews from inheriting the author ID of the logged in user after being edited